 How to Get to Praia da Ursa

 If you don’t have a car, it takes some time and effort to reach Praia da Ursa.
 From Lisbon, take the Cascais train from Cais do Sodré station, which departs every 20 minutes.
 Once in Cascais (40 minutes later), cross the road from behind the station to the CascaisVilla shopping mall.
 Below it, you’ll see the town’s bus terminal.
 Hop on bus 403 of the Scotturb company, which departs every 30 minutes.
 Its final destination is Sintra, but it stops in Cabo da Roca (in less than 25 minutes).
-The stop is right by the lighthouse, and from there to the track that leads to the clifftop above Praia da Ursa, it’s about a 15-minute walk (you may also ask the driver to drop you by Praia da Ursa, and the bus makes a stop right before it reaches Cabo da Roca).
+The stop is right by the lighthouse, and from there to the trail that leads to the clifftop above Praia da Ursa it’s about a 10-to-15-minute walk (you may also ask the driver to stop on the stop just before Cabo da Roca, for the beach).

 If you’re in Sintra, take bus 403 that goes to Cascais, departing every half hour from the train station.
 It stops in Cabo da Roca in about 35 minutes.

-If you go by car, you may park for free in a small parking lot close to the path that leads down to the beach.
+If you go by car, you may park in Cabo da Roca or on the gravel road where the trail down to the beach begins.

-Take the trail to the left, not straight head at the top of the cliff
+Take the path to the left, not straight ahead at the top of the cliff.

 Attractions by Praia da Ursa